-It’s time to celebrate the freelance client.
+It’s time to celebrate the ideal freelance client.
 Considering I’ve written some cheeky stuff about how to kill freelancer enthusiasm I figure it’s about time I also give a shout out to the qualities found in clients who make being a creative Sydney copywriter and strategic freelance marketer so much easier.

 In no particular order, here are the qualities that make for an ideal freelance client- for me anyway!

 It’s funny, a lot of people ask me why I tend to deal with startups and smaller operations.
 The answer is pretty simple- they respect your cash flow because they understand what happens if the cash dries up and how damaging it is to relationships.
 NONE of my startup clients are ever more than a couple of days late, if they are ever late at all.
 They don’t quibble about quotes either.
 Sure, I can charge double, even triple to a blue chip company, but for peace of mind startups and the smaller guys are the way to go.

 I’m a bit of an old warhorse and I have been around the block a few times, and I study each week to keep up with my craft and the trends.
 The clients who understand they’ve hired me because I have the experience, skills and continually add to my knowledge base through continuous learning get high performance results.